How to Cook Pasta Super Fast (Without a Microwave)

 Time and Money Saving Pasta Tip Origin

-In a number of other posts I have mentioned Lorna Sass.
-Well, this tip also comes from her now out-of-print cookbook, Recipes from an Ecological Kitchen.
+In a number of other posts, I mentioned Lorna Sass as being a great source for all things pressure-cooking-related.
+Well, this tip comes from her sadly out-of-print cookbook, Recipes from an Ecological Kitchen.

 So here's how to save time and money cooking pasta.